cerkut/cerkut.github.io/_teaching/SMC_Project_Catalog.md

 - Audio [https://juanalonso.github.io/ddsp_fm/](https://juanalonso.github.io/ddsp_fm/)
 - Code [https://juanalonso.github.io/ddsp_fm/](https://github.com/juanalonso/ddsp_fm)

 [Franco Caspe](https://fcaspe.github.io/), a PhD student from QMUL has interesting related projects.
+There is a [new book and repo](https://github.com/yeeking/ai-enhanced-audio-book) by Yee-King you can use to combine the power of deep learning and the real-time capabilities of the JUCE platform.

 💿 DATA: Miller S Puckette [in his Pd Repertory Project](https://msp.ucsd.edu/pdrp/) provides example study patches of important electronic / computer music projects.
 [Stefano Fasciani (U. Oslo)](https://github.com/stefanofasciani/DGMD) is actively working on a dataset generator for musical devices.